UDOOboard/Bolt-Docs/docs/06_Software_&_OS_Distro/01_Linux/02_Known_issues.md

 There is a **known issue** with amdgpu driver which comes with **Ubuntu 18.04 LTS** (and maybe others Linux distros).
 During and after OS installation it is possible that you may receive a UI after login or you may not.

-You can find all the reference about this issue in the amdgpu Documentation (amdgpu_UserGuide) in the driver packages downloadable from the AMD official website.
+You can find all the references about this issue in the amdgpu Documentation (amdgpu_UserGuide) in the driver packages downloadable from the AMD official website.
 Check the [Linux Drivers](!Software_&_OS_Distro/Linux/Drivers) section to download the latest driver package.

-If you go against this problem during the installation of Ubuntu 18.04 LTS follow the instructions below
+If you experience this problem during the installation of Ubuntu 18.04 LTS follow the instructions below

 To workaround this issue you need to start the installation by adding `nomodeset` parameter to grub.